 Students are allowed to leave campus under the supervision of local friends and relatives if we have received prior approval from the their parent and/or guardian.
 This permission must be received via email at least 48 hours in advance.
 The person checking out the student must be over the age of 18 and leave their contact information.

 However, most students find that they have a packed schedule during the program.
 And in order to allow students to take full advantage of their experience, we encourage parents and students to schedule visits with friends and family members either before the program begins or after it ends.

 - Who will supervise my son/daughter?

 Our program staff made up of both graduate and undergraduate students who live in the residence hall along with the students.
-The Summer Residential Coordinators (SRCs) are usually graduate students with experience in counseling and/or residential life.
-They supervise the Summer Resident Assistants (SRAs).
-The SRAs are responsible for every student who lives in the residence hall.
+The Program Coordinators (PCs) are usually graduate students with experience in counseling and/or residential life; they supervise the College Coaches.
+The College Coaches are responsible for every student who lives in the residence hall.
 They supervise the students during activities and in the evenings.

 Program staff are available 24 hours a day and are dedicated to creating a safe and fun experience for every student.